Power-Lab/power-transformation-lab-site/opportunities.md

 ---

 ## Postdoc
-**We are currently hirigin one or more postdocs to support open modeling of decarbonization in China Please see the [job announcement]({% post_url 2024-10-21-job-postdoc-open-china-modeling.md %})**.
+**We are currently hiring one or more postdocs to support open modeling of decarbonization in China Please see the [job announcement]({% post_url 2024-10-21-job-postdoc-open-china-modeling.md %})**.

 ## Staff
 **We are currently hiring a staff research associate to join a project modeling China's market reforms to carbon neutrality.
 Please see the [job announcement]({% post_url 2024-10-10-job-staff-research-associate-china-power-markets %})**.